SHANE HENNESSY - BIOGRAPHY

 Shane's style of music is difficult to explain in words - he calls it simply "fingerstyle" guitar.
 Shane’s style encompasses virtually every genre of music, tied together with unique energetic fingerpicking and flatpicking styles.
 In his repertoire, Shane touches on everything from jazz and classical pieces to blues and bluegrass, with Irish traditional, jazz manouche, progressive, and world influences thrown in the mix, as well as periodic bursts of energetic improvisation, and arrangements of well-known songs.

-He cites musicians such as Chris Thile, David Grier, and Mark Knopfler - as well as Tommy Emmanuel and Nile Rodgers - as his biggest influences.
-His musical style has in recent time progressed to a more modern groove-based sound with progressive jazz and world influences, citing CHIC, Snarky Puppy, Punch Brothers, Steely Dan, Prince, and numerous ethnic musics (e.g. West African music) as big influences on his style of playing and composing.
+He cites musicians such as Chris Thile, David Grier, and Mark Knopfler - as well as Tommy Emmanuel, Nile Rodgers, and James Taylor - as his biggest guitar influences.
+His musical style has in recent time progressed to a more contemporary groove-based sound with progressive jazz and world influences, citing CHIC, Snarky Puppy, Punch Brothers, Steely Dan, Prince, and numerous world musics (e.g. West African music) as big influences on his style of playing and composing.

 A quick interview done by Bourbon in 2015 about Shane's style of music, his techniques, and much more.
 This video gives a great overview of Shane's guitar style.